jatufin/multicave/README.md

 #### Administrator
 Administrator is a normal user, who has been granted administrative privileges in addition to normal user right.
-Administrator can manage user accounts and all the games in the database.
+Administrator can manage user accounts and the banned words list.

 Operations an administrator can do:
 * Delete an user.